Asset Tap

 asset-tap -p my-provider -y "a red cube"

-Note: Mock mode verifies that your provider loads and configures correctly (YAML parsing, model registration, endpoint routing), but returns generic synthetic responses.
+Note: Mock mode is a development feature (not available in release builds).
+It verifies that your provider loads and configures correctly (YAML parsing, model registration, endpoint routing), but returns generic synthetic responses.
 To validate that response field extraction works with your provider's actual API, test against the real API.

 Schema Reference